Francis Planté is the third earliest born classical pianist to have made recordings. (

 Planté's preformances of three Songs Without Words by Felix Mendelssohn are evocative of a 19th Century French Salon.
 While listening to Opus 67 No 6 you will feel that at any moment Liszt, arm in arm with Saint-Saens, might stroll across the room.

-I have been able to find two other performances which you will find below.
+I have been able to find several other performances which you will find below.
 The Boccherini is quite shocking to our modern ears.